-Early Childhood Co-Chair, Handwork Teachers and Parent-Child Lead Teacher
+Faculty Chair, Early Childhood Co-Chair, Handwork Teacher and Parent-Child Lead Teacher

 Jennifer Scotti received a B.A. in International Relations from Stanford University.
 While working for the State Department, she traveled extensively and lived in Uzbekistan for two years.
 She worked on Soviet nationalities and refugee immigration issues, and helped open embassies in Central Asia and countries of the former Soviet Union.
 Her children began at Potomac Crescent Waldorf School in the first year of the school’s opening, and started in the first year of the Parent-Child class.
 She received her Waldorf Teaching Certificate from the Nova Institute in Bethesda in 2011.
 She has been teaching handwork since Fall 2009 and has been the lead Parent-Child teacher since 2011.

 Ildiko Gal was born in Transylvania and has a degree in engineering from the University of Brasov.
 For seven years, she managed all of the machinery in a beer factory in Romania.
 She speaks Hungarian, Romanian and English and moved to the U.S. 26 years ago.
 She started her Waldorf teacher training the following year and during her training she was a student teacher at Acorn Hill and Washington Waldorf School.
 Mrs. Gal was one of the first Early Childhood teachers at PCWS and has been at the school on and off for twelve years.
 Her son, who is now 18 years old, went through Kindergarten at PCWS and her youngest daughter went all the way through 3rd Grade at PCWS.
 She has seen the school grow and blossom.
 Aside from teaching, she loves gardening and hiking.